International Research

 In addition to abiding by the Office of the Vice President for Research and Dean of the Graduate School’s Research Travel Guidelines & Procedures and University of Maine System (UMS) travel guidelines, travelers are required to coordinate with the following offices, as applicable, to ensure appropriate travel and fieldwork procedures are followed and any necessary approvals are in place prior to international travel:

-• Working with UMS Safety Management to develop and implement a Fieldwork Safety Plan.
+- Working with UMS Risk and Safety Management (RMS) to develop and implement a Fieldwork Safety Plan.
 Please see Fieldwork Safety Training Guide (requires @maine.edu account to view).

-• Working with UMS Risk Management to ensure the appropriate insurance coverage is in place.
+- Working with UMS Risk and Safety Management to ensure the appropriate insurance coverage is in place.

-• Working with export compliance staff in the Office of Research Compliance to determine if any export licenses, or documented use of an exception, is required for the export (even temporary) of University equipment, computers, or supplies.
+- Working with export compliance staff in ORC to determine if any export licenses, or documented use of an exception, is required for the export (even temporary) of University equipment, computers, or supplies.

 Export Control